 Step 3: Arrange and hang

-When the plates are ready, lay them on the ground and experiement with different arrangements.
+When the plates are ready, lay them on the ground and experiment with different arrangements.
 Symmetrical formations, such as a diamond or square, tend to have a more traditional look, while an abstract display like mine looks more contemporary.
-The center of the arrangement should be at eye level, while the lowest plate should be at least 10" above any furniture.
+The centre of the arrangement should be at eye level, while the lowest plate should be at least 10" above any furniture.
 Hang plates using metal dish-mounting brackets in a gold finish, starting from the middle and working out.
 Then, step back and enjoy your masterpiece!